naturalatlas/migrat/README.md

 ### Project Configuration

-Migrat will look for for a `migrat.config.js` in your project directory, unless overriden by `--config, -c`:
+Migrat will look for for a `migrat.config.js` in your project directory, unless overriden by `--config`:

 ```js
 module.exports = {